 What makes your baby a boy or a girl?

 Whether your baby is a boy or a girl is determined by the chromosome it inherits from its father.
-The egg from its mother always contains an X (female) chromosome, but the sperm contains either a female or a Y (male) chromosome.
-When the egg is fertilised the chromosomes come together and if they are XY a baby boy is conceived and if they are XX a baby girl is conceived.
+The egg from its mother always contains an X (female) chromosome, but the sperm contains either an X (female) or a Y (male) chromosome.
+When the egg is fertilized the chromosomes come together and if they are XY a baby boy is conceived and if they are XX a baby girl is conceived.

 Can you choose to have boy or a girl?